 Journey-Adventurism is the seven segment progression for attaining twofold happiness: happiness in this life and, for believers in God, happiness in the next life.
-A detailed description of this theory is found in the book located on the right sidebar.
+A detailed description of this theoretical model is found in the book located on the right sidebar.

-Satisfying the first great commandment requires the grace of three theological virtues.
-Faith, an assent to believing God and believing in God, is the first theological virtue; its corollary is the cardinal virtue of Prudence needed to begin the Adventure (Segment 4).
-Hope, the second theological virtue, is both the desire for happiness and guide providing comfort and nourishment to sustain the search for God’s love.
-Its corollary are the cardinal virtues of Courage and Temperance for traveling the Adventure (Segment 5).
-Charity, the final theological virtue, is the culmination of the love of God, a corollary to the cardinal virtue of Justice to be welcomed back from the Adventure by the admiration and love of others (Segment 6).
-Charity brings eternal happiness to the traveler (corollary to happiness in this life found in Segment 7).
+Satisfying the first commandment requires the grace of three theological virtues.
+Faith, an assent to believing God and believing in God, is the first theological virtue.
+Hope, the second theological virtue, is both the desire for happiness and the guide providing comfort and nourishment to sustain the search for God’s love.
+Charity, the final theological virtue, is the culmination of the love for God and love of God.
+Charity brings eternal happiness to the traveler.

 Both commandments above are intertwined, but with one commandment surpassing the other.
-To love God, one must obey the second great commandment – to love and help others.
-This second commandment is satisfied at the end of the Adventure with the gift assisting with the flourishing of others.
-Thus, the first commandment (love of God) is likely satisfied upon completion of the Adventure (love of neighbor).
-As such, the first commandment is but a surpassing perfection of the second commandment.
+To love God, one must obey the second commandment – to love and help others.
+This second commandment is satisfied at the end of the Adventure with the gift presented for the flourishing of others.
+Thus, the first commandment (love God) is satisfied upon completion of the Adventure (love of neighbor).
+As such, the first commandment is a surpassing perfection of the second commandment.

-Thus the Journey-Adventurism progression for achieving Twofold Happiness: Personal progress from Journey to Adventure leading to happiness in this life; graces of Faith and Hope, coupled with gift presented to others, leading to Charity and eternal happiness.
+Thus the Journey-Adventurism progression for achieving Twofold Happiness: Personal progress from Journey to Adventure leading to happiness in this life; graces of Faith and Hope, coupled with gift presented to others at Adventure’s end, leading to Charity and eternal happiness.